Dan Cox

-Daniel Lewis Cox (born August 9, 1974) is an American politician and lawyer.
+Daniel Lewis Cox (born August 9, 1974) is an American politician and lawyer, and perennial candidate.
 He was a Republican member of the Maryland House of Delegates, representing the fourth district from 2019 to 2023.

 Cox was the unsuccessful Republican nominee in the 2022 Maryland gubernatorial election.
 In 2024, Cox unsuccessfully ran for the U.S. House of Representatives in Maryland's 6th congressional district, losing to former state delegate Neil Parrott in the Republican primary election.
+Cox is the Republican nominee for governor in the 2026 Maryland gubernatorial election.

 Cox is characterized as a far-right politician.
-An election denier, he has continuously espoused the disproven theory that the 2020 U.S. presidential election was fraudulent.
+An election denier, he has continuously espoused the theory that the 2020 U.S. presidential election was fraudulent.

 Early life and education

-Cox was born in Washington, D.C., on August 9, 1974, as one of ten children.
+Cox was born in Washington, D.C., on August 9, 1974, as one of ten children to Gary Cox.
+His father was a pastor.
 His father named him after the biblical prophet, Daniel.
 Cox initially lived in Takoma Park, Maryland, but his family moved north to Frederick County after his father took a job there as a minister.
 Cox grew up on a farm near Taneytown, Maryland.

 Cox attended the Wellspring Christian Family Schools, a faith-based home-school organization founded by his father, as a child.
 He attended Mount St. Mary's University from 1992 to 1995 and later attended the University of Maryland Global Campus, where in 2002 he earned a bachelor's degree in government and politics.
 He attended Regent University School of Law, earning a J.D. degree with distinction in 2006.